 The end-to-end path will be a higher initial investment, but you will enable both integration and analytics by the time you are finished.
 When you know what you want and have a fairly stable business environment, this path will ensure you avoid accruing technical debt by continuously putting off work that needs to be done.

 Identify a key subject area, such as financial reporting, and bring in only that data throughout the data flow.
 By the time you finish your first phase, you will have enabled financial analytics, integration of financial data into other applications, and a full end-to-end solution that can be expanded upon with more data in future iterative phases.

-The Analytics-First path takes a different approach, and is likely the most common one you will see in Snowflake POCs.
-This path is a lower initial cost from a services and work standpoint, and can produce business value in a much shorter time frame.
+The analytics-first path takes a different approach and is likely the most common one you will see in Snowflake POCs.
+This path is a lower initial cost from a services and work standpoint, and it can produce business value in a much shorter time frame.
 If you need to show results to get buy-in to a larger project, the analytics-first approach will allow you to load raw data from your source applications and leverage Snowflake views for analytics tools to consume.